phyyyyyy12/Doc-agent-Architechture-English/README.md

 # 🏢 Tec-Document-Agent Architecture

-> A record of architectural evolution for enterprise-grade Q&A Agents based on deep Markdown parsing.
+> A record of architectural evolution for enterprise-grade Tech-Doc Agents based on deep parsing.

 ## 🗺️ Architecture Navigation